liweinan/liweinan.github.io/_posts/2017-03-06-using-papers-and-manuscripts-to-do-correct-citation.md

 [^citestyle]: [Citation Styles: APA, MLA, Chicago, Turabian, IEEE: Home](http://pitt.libguides.com/citationhelp)

-To achieve this goal, we can use professional academic reference managers such as _Mendeley_ or _Papers_.
+To achieve this goal, we can use several professional academic reference managers such as _Mendeley_ or _Papers_.
 My favorite tool on Mac is _Papers 3_.
 It can export paper reference as _BibTex_ library file like this:

 ![bibtexexport]({{ site.url }}/assets/bibtexexport.png)